tony-vn/KnightsTour/README.md

 - Once the base case is reached, remove the recursive stack frames by returning 1 each frame.
 The final return will transfer control back to the other function that called the recursive function
 - Print knight's tour board

+### Observations:
+- The starting point greatly affects the runtime of a knight's tour and whether one can be found
+- The order of moves checked can also greatly affect the runtime of a knight's tour and whether one can be found

 ### Program:
 A console application: The first line is the starting position given in terms of x and y, where the coordinates begin from the top-left corner starting at 0, respectively.
 What's printed after this line is the board in terms of the number in the path in which the knight's tour was reached, provided one was found.
 You can safely assume after a minute or so that no knight's tour can be found from that starting position.